Definition of water

 Water Specific Heat

-Water can absorb large bodies and turn on a lot of heat with slight temperature changes.
-Ocean currents play a significant role and regulate the environment through thermal conductivity.
+Water can absorb large amounts of heat and store a lot of heat with slight temperature changes.
+Ocean currents play a significant role and regulating the environment through thermal conductivity.

 The importance of water